tailcallhq/tailcallhq.github.io/docs/directives/call.md

 ## steps

-`@call` operator can compose together other resolvers, allowing to create a chain of resolvers that can be executed in sequence.
+`@call` directive can compose together other resolvers, allowing to create a chain of resolvers that can be executed in sequence.
 This is done by using the `steps` parameter, which is an array of objects that define the operations to be executed.

 ### query